Updated: Oct 6, 2022

 About 20% of employees leave before they reach the first 45 days.
-Here are some steps to help you alleviate some of those challenges you are now facing with your new hire:
+Here are some steps to help you alleviate some of the challenges you are now facing with your new hire:

 Have an onboarding process

-Paperwork ready when they arrive the first day.
+Paperwork is ready when they arrive on the first day.

 Have needed technology/equipment ready for them when they arrive